lena33-hoang/lena_hoang/README.md

 <p>
 🎓 <strong>AFCEA STEM Major Scholarship</strong><br>
-Recognized for academic excellence and potential in STEM.
+Awarded by the AFCEA International Foundation for academic excellence and potential in STEM.
 </p>

 <p>
-<a href="AFCEA Scholarship Announcement.png" target="_blank">🏆 View Certificate</a>
+<a href="AFCEA Scholarship Announcement.png" target="_blank">🏆 View Award Letter</a>
 </p>

 <hr>

 <p>
 🎓 <strong>ASME Hanley Foundation Scholarship</strong><br>
-Awarded for academic excellence and involvement in the mechanical engineering community.
+Awarded by the American Society of Mechanical Engineers for academic excellence and involvement in the mechanical engineering community.
 </p>

 <p>